John H. Van Vliet Jr.: World War II

-Van Vliet Jr was ordered to report to Paris where he made his first deposition about his experiences at the 1943 International Katyn Commission at the European Theater of Operations, United States Army Headquarters War Crimes Branch of the Judge Adjutant Section in Paris, France.
+Van Vliet was ordered to report to Paris where he made his first deposition about his experiences at the 1943 International Katyn Commission at the European Theater of Operations, United States Army Headquarters War Crimes Branch of the Judge Adjutant Section in Paris, France.
 He testified that he believed the Soviets murdered the Polish officers who were found in the Katyn Forest mass graves.
 The report later became known as the Van Vliet Paris Report.
-Van Vliet Jr then traveled to Washington DC where he reported to General Clayton Lawrence Bissell on May 22, 1945 and dictated an oral statement about his visit to the Katyn Forest.
+Van Vliet then traveled to Washington DC where he reported to General Clayton Lawrence Bissell on May 22, 1945 and dictated an oral statement about his visit to the Katyn Forest.
 The completed transcribed testimony later became known as the 1945 Van Vliet Report and was immediately lost.
-Bissell issued a written order instructing Van Vliet Jr which stated "it is directed that you neither mention nor discuss this matter with anyone in or out of the service without specific approval in writing from the War Department".
-When Van Vliet Jr informed Stewart of Bissell's written instructions, Stewart abided by the order as well.
+Bissell issued a written order instructing Van Vliet which stated "it is directed that you neither mention nor discuss this matter with anyone in or out of the service without specific approval in writing from the War Department".
+When Van Vliet informed Stewart of Bissell's written instructions, Stewart abided by the order as well.

 After World War II

-After WWII, Van Vliet Jr remained silent about his 1943 visit to the Katyn Forest.
+After WWII, Van Vliet remained silent about his 1943 visit to the Katyn Forest.
 Congressional members began taking an interest into the Katyn massacre during the late 1940s.
-On April 26, 1950, Van Vliet Jr was ordered by Major General F. L. Parks to recreate the missing 1945 Van Vliet Report.
-Van Vliet Jr complied and wrote a 6 page report dated May 11, 1950 which later became known as the 1950 Van Vliet Report.
+On April 26, 1950, Van Vliet was ordered by Major General F. L. Parks to recreate the missing 1945 Van Vliet Report.
+Van Vliet complied and wrote a 6 page report dated May 11, 1950 which later became known as the 1950 Van Vliet Report.

-On February 4, 1952, Van Vliet Jr testified before the United States House Select Committee to Conduct an Investigation of the Facts, Evidence, and Circumstances of the Katyn Forest Massacre which included Michigan Congressman Dondero.
+On February 4, 1952, Van Vliet testified before the United States House Select Committee to Conduct an Investigation of the Facts, Evidence, and Circumstances of the Katyn Forest Massacre which included Michigan Congressman Dondero.
 His testimony lasted 2 hours and 30 minutes, and he provided the House committee detailed descriptions of his selection by the Germans to attend the International Katyn Commission's Katyn Forest exhumations, and his personal observations while he was in the Katyn Forest.
-In neither of their open testimonies before the House committee did Van Vliet Jr or Stewart ever mention that they had sent coded messages to MIS-X while still a POW in Oflag 64 about their convictions of the Soviet guilt for the Katyn massacre.
-Both men continued to respect Bissell's nondisclorsure instructions until Van Vliet Jr was released from Bissell's instructions in 1962 and Stewart was released in 1968 after his retirement from the U.S. Army.
+In neither of their open testimonies before the House committee did Van Vliet or Stewart ever mention that they had sent coded messages to MIS-X while still a POW in Oflag 64 about their convictions of the Soviet guilt for the Katyn massacre.
+Both men continued to respect Bissell's nondisclorsure instructions until Van Vliet was released from Bissell's instructions in 1962 and Stewart was released in 1968 after his retirement from the U.S. Army.

-Van Vliet Jr continued to serve as an Infantry officer.
+Van Vliet continued to serve as an Infantry officer.